 Students may only use the Main Office phone during the school day for emergencies.
 The phones may not be used by students to arrange for delivery of any items, including signed progress reports, signed report cards, or missing homework assignments.
-In addition, students may not use the phone in the Main Office to make arrangements regarding pick-up or dismissal.
 Such arrangements need to be made prior to the school-day and directly with school staff.
 Any phone other than the Main Offices' phone is prohibited for student use.
-Cell phones are not permitted.
+Cell phones are not permitted during the school day.